-Over the last several decades, some Belizean writers have embraced Belize's multicultural heritage (see p.
-1-8 and 11 of History and Myth), producing works exploring Creole history and written in Belize Kriol (see p.
-1-2 of Language and Communication) or other varieties of Caribbean English in addition to standard English.
+Over the last several decades, some Belizean writers have embraced Belize's multicultural heritage (see History and Myth), producing works exploring Creole history and written in Belize Kriol (see Language and Communication) or other varieties of Caribbean English in addition to standard English.
 Perhaps the best-known Belizean-born writer is Zee Edgell, the author of several award-winning novels exploring the legacy of colonialism, slavery, and the experience of women in Belizean society.